ali-nsua/DISCERN/README.md

 ## Notebooks

-Two Jupyter notebooks are also provided in this repository.
+Two Jupyter notebooks are also provided in this repository (see `examples/`).
 Multivariate applies DISCERN to two of the multivariate datasets in the paper.
 The other (ImageNette) applies it to <a href="https://github.com/fastai/imagenette">one of the image datasets in the paper, ImageNette</a>.
 However, unlike the paper, the notebook uses MoCo <a href="#moco">[1]</a><a href="#mocov2">[2]</a> instead of a labeled-imagenet pretrained ResNet.

 Stay tuned for more notebooks.